aurorascharff/aurorascharff.no/src/content/blog/implementing-feature-flagging-with-nextjs-app-router.md

 ## Creating a feature schema with Yup and exporting the environment variables

 We will create a feature schema using [Yup](https://www.npmjs.com/package/yup) to validate the environment variables.
 You could also use Zod with its equivalent methods.
-This is optional but can be useful to ensure that the environment variables are set correctly.
-In this case it doesn't really matter because we are using the environment variables as booleans, but it can be useful if you want to validate the values.
+This will make sure we don't expose any other environment variables than the ones we want to use for feature flagging.

 ```ts
 export const featureSchema = Yup.object({